 - Final Fantasy XV takes this trope and runs with it, featuring an all-male party that fans have compared to a boy band.

-- While Harvest Moon games have the option of playing a female and thus providing a list of eligible bachelors, some of the more recent ones have started slipping in greater amounts of this into the bachelor selection to point where it's a Base Breaker amongst fans (as older games had handsome but more realistically "normal" rural men).
+- While Harvest Moon games have the option of playing a female and thus providing a list of eligible bachelors, some of the more recent ones have started slipping in greater amounts of this into the bachelor selection.
 Harvest Moon: Tree of Tranquility even includes a guy feminine you can woo him with flowers.
 Not surprising, as one of the chief complaints of female players was that the roster of wives were significantly better looking and interesting than the grooms.
 The spinoff Rune Factory and its sequels amps this up: even the main character, who is male, can be considered cuter than one or two of the bachelorettes.

 - Rune Factory tends more toward the opposite end of the spectrum, though; more often than not, almost every job in town is done by a cute, single girl (and/or her sadly unmarriable mother).
 Particularly glaring in Rune Factory Oceans, the first game to feature a female player option at all; Sonia gets four choices for marriage (including Aden), while Aden gets ten.
 Rune Factory 4, which will be the first to feature a female option from the beginning, looks as though it will end up with a more even pretty boy/pretty girl ratio.